testsigma

 System testing is a significant stage in the software development life cycle that involves testing the complete system to ensure that it meets the specified requirements.

-During system testing, various techniques are used to identify defects, validate the system’s functionality, and ensure its overall quality.
+During this testing, various techniques are used to identify defects, validate the system’s functionality, and ensure its overall quality.

 Here are some commonly used techniques: